bhboyle/ESP32_Remote_Control_Multi_Button/README.md

-This is the code for my ESP32 based WIFI remote control with four buttons that send either MQTT messages when pressed or make a HTTP request wne a button is pressed.
+This is the code for my ESP32 based WIFI remote control with four buttons that send either MQTT messages when pressed or make a HTTP request when a button is pressed.